Martha Nussbaum

-Martha Nussbaum (/ˈnʊsbɔːm/; Craven; born May 6, 1947) is an American philosopher and the current Ernst Freund Distinguished Service Professor of Law and Ethics at the University of Chicago, where she is jointly appointed in the law school and the philosophy department.
+Martha C. Nussbaum (/ˈnʊsbɔːm/; Craven; born May 6, 1947) is an American philosopher and the Ernst Freund Distinguished Service Professor of Law and Ethics at the University of Chicago, where she is jointly appointed in the law school and the philosophy department.

-Nussbaum's work has concerned ancient Greek and Roman philosophy, political philosophy, existentialism, feminism, and ethics, including animal rights.
-She also holds associate appointments in classics, divinity, and political science, is a member of the Committee on Southern Asian Studies, and a board member of the Human Rights Program.
+Nussbaum's work has concerned ancient Greek and Roman philosophy, political philosophy, existentialism, feminism, and ethics, such as animal rights.
+She holds associate appointments in classics, divinity, and political science, and is a member of the Committee on Southern Asian Studies and a board member of the Human Rights Program.
 She previously taught at Harvard and Brown.

-She has written more than two dozen books, including The Fragility of Goodness (1986).
+Nussbaum has written more than two dozen books, including The Fragility of Goodness (1986).
 She received the 2016 Kyoto Prize in Arts and Philosophy, the 2018 Berggruen Prize, and the 2021 Holberg Prize.
-In recent years, she has also been considered a candidate for the Nobel Prize in Literature.
+In the early 2020s, she was considered a candidate for the Nobel Prize in Literature.

 Early life and education

 Nussbaum was born Martha Craven on May 6, 1947, in New York City, the daughter of George Craven, a Philadelphia lawyer, and Betty Warren, an interior designer and homemaker.
 During her teenage years, Nussbaum attended The Baldwin School in Bryn Mawr.
 She described her upbringing as "East Coast WASP elite ... very sterile, very preoccupied with money and status".
 She would later credit her impatience with "mandarin philosophers" and dedication to public service as the "repudiation of my own aristocratic upbringing.
 I don't like anything that sets itself up as an in-group or an elite, whether it is the Bloomsbury group or Derrida".

-After studying at Wellesley College for two years, she dropped out to pursue theatre in New York.
-She studied theatre and classics at New York University, getting a Bachelor of Arts degree in 1969, and gradually moved to philosophy while at Harvard University, where she received a Master of Arts degree in 1972 and a Doctor of Philosophy degree in 1975, studying under G. E. L. Owen.
+After studying at Wellesley College for two years, Nussbaum dropped out to pursue theatre in New York.
+She studied theatre and classics at New York University, getting a Bachelor of Arts degree in 1969, and gradually moved to philosophy while at Harvard University, where she received an M.A. in 1972 and a Ph.D. in 1975, studying under G. E. L. Owen.